haroldjose30/FamilySharedList/README.md

 # **Family Shared List**

-This project aims to utilize the power of [KMM - Kotlin Multiplatform Mobile](https://kotlinlang.org/lp/mobile/) to develop native Android and iOS mobile app with a shared codebase for bussines and data layer.
+This project aims to utilize the power of [KMM - Kotlin Multiplatform Mobile](https://kotlinlang.org/lp/mobile/) to develop native Android and iOS mobile apps with a shared codebase for business and data layers.

 If anyone wants to join the study, they will be welcome, just request access to this repository.

-The main focus of this study project is to utilize the benefits of KMM to create a shared codebase for both platforms, resulting in efficient and streamlined development process.
+The main focus of this study project is to utilize the benefits of KMM to create a shared codebase for both platforms, resulting in an efficient and streamlined development process.

 ## About the mobile application